This post has updated since it was originally published in 2010.

 The hitch in hybridization

 The problem is that most hybridization of the last 25, 50, or even 100 years has been for the benefit of the grower and/or retailer.
 Tomatoes, for example, have been hybridized to ripen all at the same time, making them easier to pick.
 They’ve been hybridized to grow to the same size and shape, making them easier to pack, store, and ship.
 They’ve been hybridized for a longer shelf life.
 For more even color.
 Etc, etc, etc.

 But for the most part, they haven’t been hybridized to taste better.
 In fact, you could argue that the flavor has been hybridized right out of them.

-Heirlooms tomatoes, on the other hand, may have been hybridized, but not during the more recent era of hybridization to benefit the producer.
-So they come in different shapes, sizes, and colors.
+Heirlooms, on the other hand, may have been hybridized, but not during the more recent era of hybridization to benefit the producer.
+So heirloom tomatoes, for example, come in different shapes, sizes, and colors.
 Sometimes they crack or otherwise look funny.
 They have to be sold soon after picking, because they don’t have a long shelf life.
 Etc, etc, etc.